chuckmasterson/chuckmasterson.github.io/_posts/2020-04-05-no-quarter.md

 still undefeated and will surely remain so.)

 [^ce]: Eisenstein, Charles. [“The Coronation”](charleseisenstein.org/essays/the-coronation/).
+At Charles
-At Charles Eisenstein (blog), Mar., 2020.
+    Eisenstein (blog), Mar., 2020.

-Acting as though we’re at war, of course, does have its uses: some legal provisions meant for wartime use are being dusted off to get factories to convert their production over from consumer crap to new necessities.
-A factory in Michigan has stopped making cars and started making ventilators, for example, although they did it not at the behest of the government but at the demand of the workers.[^npr] The war analogy also leads to harm and nonsense, though, like the expanded powers police have been given in some jurisdictions to arrest people for violating orders to stay at home and socially distance.[^int] For better or for worse, though, memories of Victory Gardens, ration stamps, and Rosie the Riveter are starting to resurface, along with less helpful ones, like Agent Orange, fear of strangers (spies? disease-carriers?), and internment facilities.
+Acting as though we’re at war, of course, does have its uses: some legal provisions meant for wartime use are being dusted off to get factories to convert their production over from consumer crap to newfound necessities.
+A factory in Michigan has stopped making cars and started making ventilators, for example, although they did it not at the behest of the government but at the demand of the workers.[^npr] The war analogy also leads to harm and nonsense, though, like the expanded powers police have been given in some jurisdictions to arrest people for violating orders to stay at home and socially distance[^int]---which would be iffy even if we could trust the police with extra power, because arresting someone involves getting rather socially proximate, but of course I and a lot of people with skin darker than mine don’t have enough faith to issue every officer even an extra Roman candle.
+For better or for worse, though, memories of Victory Gardens, ration stamps, and Rosie the Riveter are starting to resurface, along with less helpful ones, like Agent Orange, fear of strangers (spies? disease-carriers?), and internment facilities.